-Our Essay Daily Salon Series hosts intimate conversations with writers we love, pitched at writers in or out of creative writing programs, loosely aimed toward shop talk around the essay.
+Our Essay Daily Salon Series hosts intimate and lively conversations with writers we love, pitched at readers and practitioners of the essay and more generally creative nonfiction.

 May 17, 5pm Pacific/8 Eastern: What's Genre Got to Do with It?
 A Salon on Hybrid Work featuring Megan Culhane Galbraith and Kristine Langley Mahler

 Megan Culhane Galbraith is a writer, visual artist, and an adoptee.
 She is the author of The Guild of the Infant Saviour: An Adopted Child’s Memory Book, a hybrid memoir-in-essays published by Mad Creek Books on May 21, 2021.
 Her work was Notable in Best American Essays 2017 and her writing and art have been published in Tupelo Quarterly, Hobart, Longreads, Hotel Amerika, Catapult, and Redivider, among others.
 She is the Associate Director of the Bennington Writing Seminars and the founding director of the Governor’s Institutes of Vermont Young Writers Institute. www.megangalbraith.com